nanogiants/appcom-styleguide-ios/README.md

 ##### Function Calls

-Function calls should include as many parameters as fit on each line, except where shorter lines are needed for clarity or documentation of the parameters.
+Function calls must include as many parameters as fit on each line, except where shorter lines are needed for clarity or documentation of the parameters.
-Continuation lines for function parameters may be indented to align with the opening parenthesis, or may have a four-space indent.
+Continuation lines for function parameters must be indented to align with the opening parenthesis.
+If this conflicts with the [Line Length Limit](#line-length), it must have a four-space indent.

 ```
 // good